How to encourage employees to take annual leave

 Sure, there’ll always be the odd email to respond to, but you can keep it to a minimum.
 This gives you the chance to do something else, strengthen relationships with others and protect your mental health.

-Business owners who take their annual leave reinforce a positive workplace culture
+Business owners who take their annual leave allowance reinforce a positive workplace culture.

-As with so many other things, employers who take their annual leave and actively encourage their employees to do so, set the tone for a more positive workplace culture.
+As with so many other things, employers who take their holiday & actively encourage their employees to do so, set the tone for a more positive workplace culture.

 Similar to flexible working, parental leave and a no-evening-emails policy, bosses who take annual leave start a chain of events that build a positive and sustainable company culture.